In this article, you can find answers to the questions listed below:

 More information can be found in the OSCP Exam Guide and the exam restrictions video below.

 When 3 boxes are part of an Active Directory network on the exam, how does that affect Metasploit usage?
-Can we use it through the Active Directory network or only on 1 machine?
-Would pivoting in a meterpreter session count as 2 uses?

 Yes, PowerShell Core counts as an interactive shell and is allowed on the exam.